microsoft/TypeScript-Website/packages/handbook-v1/en/tutorials/React & Webpack.md

 title: React & Webpack
 layout: docs
 permalink: /docs/handbook/react-&-webpack.html
+oneline: How to use TypeScript with React and Webpack
 ---

 This guide will teach you how to wire up TypeScript with [React](https://reactjs.org/) and [webpack](https://webpack.js.org/).

 If you're starting a brand new project, take a look at the [React Quick Start guide](/samples/index.html) first.